 Worksheets and multiple-choice tests

 In contrast, inquiry-based social studies begins with a complex and opened-ended inquiry question for students to explore.
-When students investigate this question, they aren’t acting as record keepers but as social scientists seeking to understand the world and share this understanding with others.
-As they investigate, students build knowledge that is deep and lasting, because their learning connects to their curiosities and interests – and because it has a real-world purpose: They use it to inform others, improve their community, or help set goals for the future.
+When students investigate this question, they aren’t just memorizig and regurgitating information.
+Instead, they are acting as social scientists seeking to understand the world and share this understanding with others.
+As they investigate, students build knowledge that is deep and lasting.
+That's because inquiry-based social studies instruction connects standards-based knowlege to students' curiosities and interests – and because it gives learning a real-world purpose: They use it to inform others, improve their community, or help set goals for the future.
+You can learn more about each step of the inquiry process in our Inquiry in Social Studies Guide.

 Check out the short video below describing a third-grade inquiry-based unit to see what this looks like in action.
 For examples of the complex questions used in social studies inquiry, look at the examples used in Inquiry Journeys, inquirED's elementary social studies curriculum.

-Unlike traditional social studies instruction, in which a textbook or lecture is the main source of information, inquiry-based social studies guides students to investigate varied, diverse sources.
+In traditional social studies instruction, the textbook or teacher lecture are the main sources of information.
+But, but in inquiry-based social studies, students have the chance to investigate many different sources.
 It’s an important shift that supports investigation, builds future-ready skills, and helps to combat bias and issues of representation.

 Supporting Investigation: Investigation can’t happen if you only have one source of information to examine.
 It’s bound to lead to misinformed conclusions.
-Inquiry-based social studies uses diverse primary and secondary sources across a range of media types to provide students with varied evidence, so they can reach informed conclusions.
+Inquiry-based social studies uses diverse primary and secondary sources across a range of media types (images, videos, audio, personal narratives, eBooks, interactive web experiences, etc.) to provide students with varied evidence, so they can reach informed conclusions.

 Building Future-Ready Skills: Think about all the sources of information students have available to them: websites, videos, social media, and more.
 Students need to develop skills that help them sort through all these sources and analyze them for accuracy, credibility, and bias.
-That kind of practice can’t happen when students use a single textbook, so inquiry-based social studies provides varied and diverse sources to support students in building their source analysis skills.
+That kind of practice isn’t possible with a single textbook.
+That's why, in inquiry-based social studies, students investigate a variety of sources, developing essential skills for analyzing accuracy, credibility, and bias.

 Combatting Bias and Lack of Representation: When you rely on one source of information, it also means you are listening to one voice and seeing one perspective.
 In this scenario, individual bias is inevitable.
 Single sources have also typically excluded the voices and perspectives of historically marginalized groups, so their use can also continue harmful and discriminatory narratives.
 Inquiry-based social studies uses a variety of sources that offer multiple perspectives and integrate the voices of historically marginalized groups.